pgrady3/hands_user_study/README.md

 ```

-Python 3 is required to run the study.
+Python 3.x is required to run the study, however Python 3.9 is not compatible.
 Install all python dependencies using

 ```
 pip install -r requirements.txt